Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Conclusion

 \section{Conclusion}

-A numerical study of noise propagation from a pair of wind turbines was presented, focusing on how the wake of a second turbine modifies the acoustic field of the first.
+A numerical study of noise propagation from a pair of wind turbines was presented, with a focus on how the wake effects of two turbines influence the acoustic field based on their relative positioning.

 The most significant effects occur when the turbines are aligned with the flow direction.
 For the upstream turbine, the second wake enhances wake focusing leading to increased average OASPL and AM downwind compared to an isolated wind turbine.
 The downstream turbine exhibits a significant reduction in noise emission due to decreased inflow velocity at the rotor plane, resulting from its position within the wake of the upstream turbine.

-When the two turbines are side-by-side or staggered, propagation effects remain moderate.
+When the two turbines are side-by-side or staggered, the influence of the second wake on noise propagation is moderate.
 An increase in the average OASPL by less than 2~dBA has been noticed in the oblique direction downwind.
 Moreover, AM is reduced compared to that of an isolated wind turbine, since the superposition of signals from both turbines tends to smooth out the noise level fluctuations, which reduces the difference between maximum and minimum sound pressure levels.

 An important aspect of the analysis involves the temporal evolution of the OASPL at a receiver.
-When turbines rotate at nearly identical speeds, the angular offset between the rotors significantly impacts the temporal signal, leading to variations in AM.
+When turbines rotate at identical speeds, the angular offset between the rotors significantly impacts the temporal signal, leading to variations in AM.
 However, when rotor speeds differ slightly, the signal exhibits prominent beating effects, creating clear intermittency in AM.
 This behavior is especially important because it highlights a strong sensitivity of AM characteristics to small differences in rotor dynamics.
 Understanding this sensitivity is crucial for accurately capturing noise variability and its perceptual effects.

 Future work could include comparison with experiments and a relaxation of current modeling assumptions, particularly by accounting for three-dimensional propagation and scattering by turbulence.
 Effects of wind turbine interactions on noise propagation could also be investigated at wind farm level for further understanding.
 Finally, integration of these interaction effects into operational models could be studied.